Vajrapani: Conversion of Ambattha

 The Pāli Canon's Ambattha Sutta, which challenges the rigid nature of caste system, tells of one instance of him appearing as a sign of the Buddha's power.
 At the behest of his teacher, a young Brahmin named Ambatha visited the Buddha.
-Knowing the Buddha's family to be the Shakya clan, who are Kshatriya caste, Ambatha failed to show him the respect he would a fellow Brahmin.
+Knowing the Buddha's family to be the Shakya clan, who are Kshatriya caste, Ambattha failed to show him the respect he would a fellow Brahmin.
 When the Buddha questioned his lack of respect, Ambatha replied it was because the Buddha belongs to a "menial" caste.
 The Buddha then asked the Brahmin if his family was descended from a “Shakya slave girl”.
 Knowing this to be true, Ambatha refused to answer the question.
 Upon refusing to answer the question for a second time, the Buddha warned him that his head would be smashed to bits if he failed to do so a third time.
-Ambatha was frightened when he saw Vajrapāni manifest above the Buddha's head ready to strike the Brahmin down with his thunderbolt.
+Ambatha was frightened when he saw Vajrapāni manifest above the Buddha's head ready to split the Brahmin's head in 7 pieces with his thunderbolt.
 He quickly confirmed the truth and a lesson on caste ensues.